fpom/cow/README.md

 In order to understand configuration, let's first explain how CoW works:

  - a Flask server exposes one page with the files editor
- - editing, managing files, and downloading is performed on the client's browser
+ - editing and managing files are performed on the client's browser
+ - downloading uses the server to package the files into a zip archive
- - running code is performed by sending it's source to the Flask server on which:
+ - running code is performed by sending the source files to the Flask server on which:
    - source code is saved to a temporary directory
    - a `Makefile` is built
-   - `make` is launched, within `firejail`, within `ttyd`
+   - `make` is launched, within `firejail`, within `ttyd` or `xpra`
-   - an URL is returned to the client so it opens a new window to the `ttyd` terminal
+   - an URL is returned to the client so it opens a new window to the `ttyd`/`xpra` terminal

 There's two things to note here:

  - users must allow popups in their browser for CoW
- - `ttyd` must be reachable from the users' browser
+ - `ttyd`/`xpra` must be reachable from the users' browser

 This latter point is easy when CoW is run locally since the browser just connect to `localhost`.
-But on a server, most ports are usually not reachable and the HTTP server must be configured to reverse proxy the connections to `ttyd`.
+But on a server, most ports are usually not reachable and the HTTP server must be configured to reverse proxy the connections to `ttyd`/`xpra`.
-To do so, CoW must be configured to return recognisable URLs that are forwarded by the HTTP server to the actual `ttyd` ports on the local server.
+To do so, CoW must be configured to return recognisable URLs that are forwarded by the HTTP server to the actual `ttyd`/`xpra` ports on the local server.

 ### Run locally